mandiant/VM-Packages/packages/common.vm/README.md

     - Directory where actual tools may be installed if not installed to the default Chocolatey package directory

 ## Common PowerShell Module
 We have implemented a PowerShell module that provides commonly used functions.
 Any package may now make use of these common functions to reduce duplication.
-Module is saved to: *`%PROGRAMDATA%`*`\_VM\vm.common\vm.common.psm1`
+The module is saved to: *`%PROGRAMDATA%`*`\_VM\vm.common\vm.common.psm1`